giordand/twitter-utils/README.md

 Here I share some tools that process tweets and users to generate information and derivated structures such as:
 - Friend graphs based on a collection of tweets.
 - Download of user timeline.
-- Location detection of users based on coordinates or user self description.
+- Location detection of tweets based on coordinates or user self description.
+- Tweets tokenization.
 - Calculation of user similarity based on classical information retrieval models.
 - Conection with database of tweets on a mongodb server